MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

 Well Done!
 -----------

-Now you know how to run a Sandboxed Application on a Multi-Sandbox Executable!
+Now you know how to create a Sandboxed Application project from scratch and run it on your device!

 Going Further
 -------------